 Jackie’s experience of her childless decision evolves over time.
 What does she do to make peace with her decision and to avoid resenting Bill?
 In your own life, what have you learned to accept, and in turn live with, even though you might have made another choice?

 Over the course of this book, a number of tragedies occur.
 How are they related to the central question of whether or not to become a mother?
 How have losses or tragedies in your own life—or in the lives of your friends or family—changed your perspective?

 What does Jackie learn about friendship through the course of the book?
 Are your friendships as important and complicated as your primary love relationships?

 Near the end of This Particular Happiness, Jackie is driving her mother to their hometown of Condon.
-They talk about farm life, her mother’s pregnancies, and how Jackie came to be, and Jackie reflects on a loving gesture her mother made many years ago.
 Why is this moment important to this story?

 By the end of the book we have a sense of a hard-won bond between Jackie and Bill.
 What strategies did they use to reach this point in their relationship?
 What do you think it takes for a couple to find their way through a central conflict in their relationship?

 Jackie questions what she should call herself: childless or childfree?
 By the end of the This Particular Happiness, what label do you think best fits?
 What word might we use to describe a woman who has not had children, without using the word child.

 Has your thinking about people who don’t have children changed after reading This Particular Happiness?
 Has your thinking about people who do have children changed?
 Is there a difference in how you see men’s choices versus women’s choices on this question?